API reference

 julia> vtk = vtk_grid("abc", [0., 0.2, 0.5], collect(-2.:0.2:3), [1., 2.1, 2.3])

 Returns a handler for a multiblock file.
-To recursively save the multiblock file and linked dataset files, call vtk_save on the returned handler.
+To recursively save the multiblock file and linked dataset files, call close on the returned handler.

-Note that vtk_save is implicitly called if the optional f argument is passed.
+Note that close is implicitly called if the optional f argument is passed.
 This is in particular what happens when using the do-block syntax.

 This allows to use the do-block syntax for creating VTK files: